-Online newspapers are those that can be accessed on the web and read with web devices like desktop computers, laptops, tablets and smart phones.
+Online newspapers can be accessed on the web and read with web devices like desktop computers, laptops, tablets and smart phones.
 Most newspapers that have been published recently or published in the past few years can be read online with these Internet devices.

 Historical newspapers are older newspaper editions and many of these newspaper editions have been microfilmed and can only be read with microfilm readers.
 Most libraries and historical societies have microfilmed copies of older local newspaper editions and microfilm readers for reading these newspapers.